 At Square, economic empowerment is our purpose.
 We work to open up financial systems and technological access to those who have been excluded from them.
 Square started with the idea of providing everyone the ability to accept credit cards at a time when many small businesses found the process difficult, if not impossible.
 We believe this process should be much simpler and transparent, including the language used to describe it.

 So jargon runs counter to our purpose.
 However, Square sits at the intersection of financial services and technology, two industries that regularly top the jargon power rankings.
 To truly open up access to those industries, we need to expand access to understanding their jargon as well.

 In marketing copy, however, we don’t always have room to explain.
-Avoid jargon, our style guide tells us – and it’s true – that often there’s a simpler way to say something.
-But sometimes what gets labelled as jargon is actually the correct (or only) term for a concept and the best way to express it.
+Avoid jargon, our style guide tells us, and it’s true—often there’s a simpler way to say something.
+But sometimes what gets labeled as jargon is actually the correct (or only) term for a concept and the best way to express it.
 What’s a jargon-averse copywriter to do?

 Our rule of thumb is to tailor our language to our audience.
 Just about every business needs to accept payments, so our primary audience at Square is pretty broad.
 We want to keep our language as open as possible when we write for this audience, so anyone can understand it.
 With more specific audiences, like restaurateurs or software developers, we can use more specific language because we want to communicate that we understand their industry and their needs.

 Here are a few examples of how we approach jargon in our copy.

 Making sense of EMV